JLopes-Enablon/Teams-Converter/README.md

 ## Calendar Event Extractor

-This script extracts event information from a Teams calendar text export and saves it as a CSV file for easy use in Excel or other tools.
+This script extracts event information from a Teams calendar text/PDF export and saves it as a CSV file for easy use in Excel or other tools.
+When exportinng Teams calendaar, Print Calendar, choose timeframe (week / month) and tick the detailed agenda tick box.

 ### How to Use